bitcoin-dev-project/bitcoiner-intro-to-rust/05_vectors_and_result_enum.md

 Remember, we want to work with a Vector of bytes so a `vec<u8>` is the data type we're looking for.
 However, if we look at the return type of the `decode` function we see that the data structure we want is wrapped *inside* of a `Result` type.

 The `Result` type is a common `enum` that you will see in Rust code.
-Enums are a way to describe a mutually exclusive set of options for a particular variable.
+Enums are a way to describe a mutually exclusive set of values for a particular variable.
-If you think about it, it's possible that the `hex::decode` function fails to return a proper collection of bytes.
+If you think about it, the `hex::decode` function can fail to return a proper collection of bytes.
 For example, what if one of the characters is not a hex character?
 So we get two possibilities from a `Result`, an `Ok` response or an `Err` response.

-So how should we work with this?
+The former represents a successful computation whereas the latter indicates an error occurred.

 There are a few different ways to work with an enum.
-We'll explore different ways of handling a `Result` later on in this course, but for now we'll use the `unwrap` method.
 Every `Result` enum has an [`unwrap`](https://doc.rust-lang.org/std/result/enum.Result.html#method.unwrap) method that you can call.
 This will return the underlying data type if the result is an `Ok` type or it will `panic` and the program will crash if the result is an `Err` type.
 Crashing your program is probably not the best way to handle an error, unless you're confident that an `Err` result *should* not be possible.
+For now we'll use the `unwrap` method.
-But we'll look into better ways of error handling later on.
+We'll explore different ways of handling a `Result` and doing proper error handling later on in this course.

-For now, let's update this so that we are actually working with the underlying vector of bytes and not the wrapped `Result` type:
+For now, let's our function so that we are actually working with the underlying vector of bytes and not the wrapped `Result` type:

 ```rust
 fn read_version(transaction_hex: &str) -> u32 {